-E. Social Transition Has Been Shown to Help Alleviate Gender Dysphoria.

-67. Social transition has been shown to positively affect mental health (Hughto, et al 2020).
+- E. Social Transition Has Been Shown to Help Alleviate Gender Dysphoria. - 72.
+Social transition has been shown to positively affect mental health (Hughto, et al 2020).
 Bringing one's presentation into alignment with gender identity can help one see oneself and be recognized and treated by others consistent with one's gender identity.
 Recognition of chosen name with social transition has been associated with decreases in depression and suicidality.
 (Russell, et al 2018).

-68. In my work with thousands of transgender patients, social transition has been a critical step towards improved mental health.
-In patients who have been forced to socially detransition, while incarcerated or due to family or career, mental health impacts have been severe to my patients, with increased gender dysphoria, depression, anxiety and in some patients, suicidality and self-harm.

-F. Hormone Therapy Has Been Shown To Be Safe and Effective Treatment for Gender Dysphoria.

-69. There is a substantial body of research and clinical evidence that hormone therapy is effective in treating gender dysphoria.
-This evidence includes scientific studies assessing mental health outcomes for transgender people who are provided such treatment, and decades of clinical experience, including my own.

-70. The research and studies supporting the necessity, safety, and effectiveness of hormone therapy for gender dysphoria are the same type of evidence that the medical community routinely relies upon when treating other medical conditions.
+In my work with thousands of transgender patients, social transition has been a critical step towards improved mental health.
+In patients who have been forced to socially detransition, while incarcerated or due to family or career, mental health impacts have been severe to my patients, with increased gender dysphoria, depression, anxiety and in some patients, suicidality and self-harm. - F. Gender-Affirming Medical Care Has Been Shown To Be Safe and Effective Treatment for Gender Dysphoria. - 73.
+There is a substantial body of research and clinical evidence that gender-affirming medical care is effective in treating gender dysphoria.
+This evidence includes scientific studies assessing mental health outcomes for transgender people who are treated with these interventions, and decades of clinical experience, including my own. - 74.
+The research and studies supporting the necessity, safety, and effectiveness of medical care for gender dysphoria are the same type of evidence that the medical community routinely relies upon when treating other medical conditions.

-71. Hormone therapy for gender dysphoria has been studied for over half a century, and there is substantial evidence that it improves quality of life and measures of mental health.
-There is also substantial evidence that the risks of these treatments are low and manageable, and comparable to the type of risks that exist in the same treatments when given to cisgender patients and in many other medical treatments.
+- 75. Medical treatment for gender dysphoria has been studied for over half a century, and there is substantial evidence that it improves quality of life and measures of mental health.1 There is also substantial evidence that the risks of these treatments are low and manageable, and comparable to the type of risks that exist in the same treatments when given to cisgender patients and in many other medical treatments.
 For example, the cardiovascular risks associated with estrogen apply whether the person is receiving treatment for gender dysphoria, menopause, or other conditions.
-Regret rates for hormone therapy are very low.
-Olson, et al 2024; Cavve, et al; James, et al 2024.

-72. The studies on hormone therapy for treatment of dysphoria are consistent with decades of clinical experience of mental health providers across the U.S. and around the world.
-At professional conferences and other settings in which I interact with colleagues, clinicians
+Regret rates for gender-affirming surgeries are very low, often much lower than for similar surgeries in cisgender patients.
+(Thornton, et al 2024). - 76.
+The studies on gender-affirming medical care for treatment of dysphoria are consistent with decades of clinical experience of mental health providers across the U.S. and around the world.
+At professional conferences and other settings in which I interact with colleagues, clinicians report that gender-affirming medical care, for those for whom it is indicated, provides great clinical benefit.
+In my over 30 years of clinical experience treating gender dysphoric patients, I have seen the benefits of gender-affirming medical care on my patients' health and well-being.
+I have seen many patients show improvements in mental health, as well as in performance in school and work, in social functioning with peers, and in family relationships when they experience relief from gender dysphoria with gender-affirming medical care. - 77.
+As part of the treatment process for gender dysphoria, patients provide informed consent to their care.
+In addition, a treating doctor will not offer gender-affirming medical